vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 In worst case, the search query matches all documents.

 Query matching performance is greatly impacted by the number of documents that matches the query specification.
 Type `any` queries requires more compute resources than type `all`.

-There is an optimization of `any` queries, using the `weakAnd` query operator which implements the WAND algorithm.
+There is an optimization available for `type=any` queries, using the `weakAnd` query operator which implements the WAND algorithm.
 See the [using wand with Vespa](../using-wand-with-vespa.html) guide for more details.